if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-batu_felix_patz_mo_gymbros-1/Oezdogan/remark_Polleichtner.md

 # File Systems Implementation
 ## 1.)
 What has to be done, when creating a file foo.txt?
-Um ein File foo.txt zu speichern braucht man zuerst Speicherplatz und ein Verwaltungssystem für Files.//to implement a FS is your task?xD
+Um ein File foo.txt zu speichern braucht man zuerst Speicherplatz und ein Verwaltungssystem für Files.//how would you implement your FS?

 ## 2.)
 What has to be done, when the file size has to be increased?
 Especially take care if it needs additional blocks
 Wir stellen die nötigen Blocks zur Verfügung und verknüpfen diese Blöcke effizient(Free Space Management).